annotell/public-docs/docs-src/docs/kognic-io/resources/pointclouds.md

 A timestamp field must always be present in pointclouds, both in single-frame and sequence inputs, but the values are irrelevant [if motion compensation is not enabled](../inputs/lidars_with_imu_data.md#enabledisable-motion-compensation).

+An intensity field may be provided in pointclouds and will be preserved during conversion.
+If omitted, the intensity for all points will be zero.

 Color and other auxiliary data that is not used in the platform is currently discarded in the conversion to potree.

 ## PCD